 In addition to this clean version of your mix, you can send your reference mix, including master bus processing, to give me an idea of what you are looking for.

-A reliable and easy-to-use freeware tool for checking mono compatibility and phase coherency is the 2BusControl plugin by MAAT, which will ideally sit last on your stereo bus all the time.
-If the correlation meter swings to the left /out–of–phase, go through the individual tracks in your session by soloing them to find those which cause the issue and rework them until your mix sounds right without affecting the phase.
-I will get better results during the mastering stage without having to turn your mix upside down to make it fit.
+The 2BusControl plugin by MAAT is a reliable and easy-to-use freeware tool for checking your mixes' phase position and mono compatibility.
+2BusControl or a similar plugin should always sit last on your stereo bus.
+If the correlation meter swings to the left/red area, your audio is out–of–phase.
+To address the issue, solo through the individual tracks in your session to find those that cause the problem.
+Then, rework them until your mix sounds right without affecting the phase.

 Dither